nawhi/jq-tutorial/src/problems/arrays/README.md

     "pop"

 Notice that this just prints the elements.
-If valid JSON is needed, the extraction can be surrounded with square brackets:
+If valid JSON is needed, we can construct an array by surrounding the extraction with square brackets:

     $ jq '[.[]]' <<< '["snap","crackle","pop"]'
     [